NG-NEST/ng-nest/lib/ng-nest/ui/avatar/examples/en_US/default/fallback/readme.md

 ---
 order: 3
-label: '加载失败'
+label: 'Load failed'
 ---

-当展示类型为图片的时候，图片加载失败的 `fallback` 行为。
+The `fallback` behavior that the image failed to load when the display type was an image.